dipto4/dipto4.github.io/index.md

 I have worked in a variety of projects at various scales - solar system dynamics, stellar dynamics in young massive clusters and combining hydrodynamics with gravitational dyanmics for clusters.
 I am also interested in pursuing topics in cosmology and intermediate mass black hole formation.

 I specialize in gravitational dynamics and Smoothed Particle Hydrodynamics.
 I am currently working on my own code that combines gravitational dynamics and SPH to treat interactions of stars in clusters.

-# Header 1

-This is a normal paragraph following a header.
-GitHub is a code hosting platform for version control and collaboration.
-It lets you and others work together on projects from anywhere.
+I have advanced knowledge of Fortran, C, Python and CUDA.

+On the computer science side of things, I am interested in High Performance Computing, GPU computing, and machine learning.

-## Header 2
+## Experience

 > This is a blockquote following a header.
 >